Mehgugs/novus/docs_topics/01-Introduction.md

 ### About these docs

 The documentation produced by LDoc aims to be a technical reference of the API exposed by novus and not contain too much waffle.
-The accompanying [User Manual]() will tell you
+The accompanying Manual pages will tell you
 *how* to write bots in novus, with full examples and explanation.

+### Where Do I start?

+#### @{02-DiveIn.md|The First Example}

 [discord]: https://discordapp.com/developers/docs/intro
 [lua]: https://www.lua.org/manual/5.3/